Darkshadenl/my-own-repo-prompt/README.md

 # Repository Prompt Generator

-This tool scans a repository and generates a structured prompt for language models (LLMs) containing:
+This tool scans one or more repositories and generates a structured prompt for language models (LLMs) containing:
 1. A file map (directory tree structure)
 2. File contents (for supported file types)
 3. A placeholder for user instructions